The Advice of a Mother

 - The Call to Salvation Must be Obeyed “He (Jesus) became the author of eternal salvation to all who obey Him” (Hebrews 5:9).
 Paul told the Athenians that God “now commands all men everywhere to repent” (Acts 17:30).
 To the Romans Paul referred to salvation as the “obedience of faith” (Romans 1:5 and 16:25-26).
 He referred to those “that obey not the gospel of our Lord Jesus Christ, who shall (not may) be punished with everlasting destruction from the presence of the Lord, and the glory of His power” (2 Thessalonians 1:8-9).

 The Holy Spirit is calling you to salvation through faith in Jesus.
 Will you obey His call by putting your faith in Jesus as your only hope of salvation?
 Will you accept Him as your personal Lord and Savior?
-Jesus is even now knocking at the door of your heart, asking you to let Him in to take His rightful place as Lord of your life (Revelation 3:20).
+Jesus is even now Choosing you and knocking at the door of your heart, to take His rightful place as Lord of your life (Revelation 3:20).

 Prayer: Lord Jesus, I have sinned against you and I ask you to forgive me.
 I believe you died for my sins, rose from the dead, and are seated at the Father’s right hand making intercession for me.
 Come into my heart and help me to live for you the rest of my life.
 In Jesus name, amen.